-When you go shopping for something new, you determine if the purchase was worth the amount spent if it meets your needs.
+When you shop for something new, you determine if the purchase was worth the amount spent if it meets your needs.
 But if you consider the cost of that new item to the environment, you might find that the item costs way more than the value it gives.
 Take a pair of jeans, for instance.
 It is probably the cheapest clothing item in your wardrobe.

 But what if you added the environmental cost?
 About 3,781 liters of water are needed to make one pair of jeans.
 The production of one pair of jeans emits around 34kg of co2.
 Then there is the chemical pollution resulting from the dyeing and treatment processes.
 Think of the multiple pairs of jeans owned by you and virtually everyone on the planet.
 You can now understand how your pair of jeans cost more than money.

 Buy something made with durable material, and we can repurpose it for other purposes.
 That way, the few items you do own will serve you satisfactorily.
-Inculcating a slow-buy policy will not only make you financially prudent but ensure that there is less that needs recycling at all.
+Inculcating a slow-buy policy will make you financially prudent and ensure that there is less that needs recycling.

 As circularity and sustainability are becoming popular notions, more and more people have come to appreciate the benefits of buying second-hand.
 You may not have the facilities to recycle efficiently in your home, but reduction and reuse are other ways to reduce your carbon footprint.
 Rather than picking up a new pair of jeans, browse the virtual racks of online thrift stores instead for a second-hand pair.

 We can also see the benefits of recycling in the economy2.
 The recycling industry in the United States is a source of employment for many people.
 It employs about 757,000 people every year.

-It is important to try as much as you can to reduce consumption, and when you can't, consider recycling and reuse.
+Try as much as possible to reduce consumption, and when you can't, consider recycling and reusing.

 Plastic, however, is not biodegradable.
-They can take over 100 years to disintegrate in landfills.
+Plastics can take over 100 years to disintegrate in landfills.
 After serving its usefulness, it does not decompose like organic materials.
 However, there are some biodegradable plastics.
 The source of most plastic in circulation is petrochemicals, which are not biodegradable.
 Manufacturing plastic products consumes a lot of energy.
-Plastic waste is one of the major contributors to water pollution.
+Plastic waste is one of the significant contributors to water pollution.

-Paper recycling helps to save trees, preserve forests and wildlife.
+Paper recycling helps to save trees and preserve forests and wildlife.
 For every ton of paper we recycle, we save 17 trees, 380 gallons of water, and 4000 kilowatts of energy.
 Recycling paper saves energy and resources.
 Less energy and resources go into the process of recycling paper.

 Recycling is vital in the fight against climate change.
 It reduces pollution and saves energy.
 Finding new uses for used goods helps to conserve natural resources.
-Recycling has proved to be an effective energy-saving and waste management system.
+Recycling has proved to be an effective energy-saving and waste-management system.
 The recycling industry contributes to the economy.

 Recycling efforts are continuously improving worldwide, but the world's recycling rate still needs to go higher.